glennmatthews/cot/README.md

     usage:
       cot --help
       cot --version
+      cot help <command>
       cot <command> --help
       cot <options> <command> <command-options>

-    Common OVF Tool (COT), version 1.2.0
+    Common OVF Tool (COT), version 1.2.1
     Copyright (C) 2013-2015 the COT project developers.
     A tool for editing Open Virtualization Format (.ovf, .ova) virtual appliances, with a focus on virtualized network appliances such as the Cisco CSR 1000V and Cisco IOS XRv platforms.

     optional arguments:
       -h, --help        show this help message and exit -V, --version     show program's version number and exit -f, --force       Perform requested actions without prompting for confirmation
       -q, --quiet       Quiet output and logging (warnings and errors only) -v, --verbose     Verbose output and logging
       -vv, -d, --debug  Debug (most verbose) output and logging

     commands:
       <command>
         add-disk        Add a disk image to an OVF package and map it as a disk in the guest environment
-        add-file       Add a file to an OVF package deploy         Create a new VM on the target hypervisor from the given OVF edit-hardware  Edit virtual machine hardware properties of an OVF edit-product   Edit product info in an OVF edit-properties
+        add-file        Add a file to an OVF package deploy          Create a new VM on the target hypervisor from the given OVF
+        edit-hardware   Edit virtual machine hardware properties of an OVF edit-product    Edit product info in an OVF edit-properties
                         Edit environment properties of an OVF
-        info           Generate a description of an OVF package inject-config  Inject a configuration file into an OVF package
+        info            Generate a description of an OVF package inject-config   Inject a configuration file into an OVF package help            Print help for a command

     Note: some subcommands rely on external software tools, including:
     * qemu-img (http://www.qemu.org/)